Weimax Wines & Spirits

 The Winiarski family sold the winery in 2007 to a partnership of Italy's Piero Antinori and Washington State's Ste.
 Michelle Wine Estates.

-Another new label was that of the Wagner family.
+Another new label in the 1970s was that of the Wagner family.
 Old Charlie Wagner and his son Chuck were grape growers in Rutherford and they launched their brand with the 1972 vintage.
 That was a wet year and though it was not a highly-regarded vintage, both Caymus and Winiarski's Stag's Leap Wine Cellars offered us really nice wines from that vintage.

 The Wagners had a fellow named Randy Dunn was their winemaker in the 1970s and Dunn, of course, remains a producer of "old school" Cabernets under his own banner.